Tapley Seaton: Career

-Joined the St. Kitts-Nevis Judicial Service, and served as Registrar of the Supreme Court, Provost Marshal, and acting Additional Magistrate.
-In 1975, Seaton served as Crown Counsel for the Attorney General’s Chambers and worked as the High Court Registrar.
+Seaton joined the St. Kitts-Nevis Judicial Service, and served as registrar of the Supreme Court, provost marshal, and acting additional magistrate.
+In 1975, Seaton served as crown counsel for the Attorney General’s Chambers and worked as the High Court Registrar.
 In 1980, he took on the St. Kitts-Nevis Attorney General role, serving until 1995.
-In 1988, he was appointed as one of Her Majesty’s Counsels (Queen’s Counsel) 1988.
+In 1988, he was appointed one of Her Majesty’s Counsels (Queen’s Counsel) in 1988.

-He became Acting Governor-General after the ouster of his predecessor Sir Edmund Wickham Lawrence on 20 May 2015.
-On 1 September 2015, he was officially appointed Governor-General by Queen Elizabeth II on the advice of Prime Minister Timothy Harris.
+Seaton became acting governor-general after the ouster of his predecessor Sir Edmund Wickham Lawrence on 20 May 2015.
+On 1 September 2015, he was officially appointed governor-general by Queen Elizabeth II on the advice of Prime Minister Timothy Harris.

-Aside from his official duties, Seaton has served on various Boards, National Committees, and Organisations.
-Some of these positions included Director of SSMC, the Chamber of Industry and Commerce, and Frigate Bay Development Corporation; President of the St. Christopher Heritage Society (now The St. Christopher National Trust), the St. Kitts-Nevis Bar Association and the OECS Bar Association; and Vice President for the Brimstone Hill Fortress National Park Society and the St. Christopher National Trust; Chairman of Cable & Wireless (formerly SCANTEL).
+Aside from his official duties, Seaton served on various boards, national committees, and organisations.
+Some of these positions included director of SSMC, the Chamber of Industry and Commerce, and Frigate Bay Development Corporation; president of the St. Christopher Heritage Society (now The St. Christopher National Trust), the St. Kitts-Nevis Bar Association and the OECS Bar Association; and vice president for the Brimstone Hill Fortress National Park Society and the St. Christopher National Trust; chairman of Cable & Wireless (formerly SCANTEL).

+Death

+Seaton died on 29 June 2023, at the age of 72, five months after leaving office.